Silver spinyfin

+Etymology

+The genus name Diretmus comes from Ancient Greek δι- (di-), meaning "two", and ἐρετμός (eretmós), meaning "oar".
+The specific epithet argenteus is Latin for "silvery".

 Identification

 The silver spinyfin has a flat, disc-shaped body with sharp, scute-covered edges along its belly.
 Its body is very thin from side to side, giving it a “flattened” look.
 The head has a large, upturned mouth and huge eyes adapted for life in the deep sea.
 The fins are small, with the tail (caudal fin) being short and slightly squared off.
 Its color is bright silver with a dark or blackish back, and it lacks a lateral line.
 Juveniles tend to be more transparent than adults.

 Adults have small, spiny scales that easily fall off.
 The largest individuals may reach about 40 cm in total length, though most reports list around 13 cm in standard length.
 It can be confused with other deep-sea spinyfins but is easily recognized by its lack of a lateral line and the sharp ventral keel made of bony scutes.

-Taxonomy reference of the spinyfin on the upper part of image.

 This species has no close living relatives within its family and is the only member of its genus.